CogSP/uni-projects/matlab-for-robotics/Robotics2/README.md

 ## March 2017 (2017-03)
-- ex 1: 3R spatial robot: determine $M(q)$ using moving frames
+- ex 1: 3R spatial robot
+	- determine $M(q)$ using moving frames
+		- **TODO**: check if the calculations are okay
 	- minimal number of dynamic coefficients
-- ex 2: two-mass and a non-linar spring system
+- ex 2: Jacobian weighted pseudoinverse
-	- dynamic model (Lagrangian approach)
+	- prove the general form, valid when the Jacobian loses rank too
+	- **TODO**
+- ex 3: 4R planar:
+	- SNS method to find  $\dot{q}$ with minimum norm that respects the limits on the joints
+	- **TODO**: understand we didn't had to scale, but when do we need it?
+When after applying the algorithm and saturating joints one by one we find at the last iteration that the last joint overcome the bounds?
+- ex 4: 3R planar:
+	- Reduced Gradient (RG)
+		- choose the minor with largest determinant
+	- Task Augmentation: second link endpoint on a circle
-	- equilibrium position
+		- algorithmic singularities
+- ex 5: 2R planar
+	- calibration: find the regressor matrix
+	- **TODO**: understand how you can find $\delta a$ and $\delta \theta$, are they the unknowns?
+Maybe the calibration algorithm aims at finding them.

 ## September 2017 (2017-09)